 May Is the Month of Mary: Our Mother, Mother of God

 The first weekend of May felt like a quiet invitation—one that unfolded through prayer, art, and community.
 In these days marked by the Walk to Mary, the Marian Art Exhibition, and First Holy Communion celebrations, at my parish, I found myself reflecting deeply on how Our Blessed Mother gently leads us closer to God in so many beautiful and tangible ways.
+Each of these experiences revealed something unique, yet all were united by the same grace: a path to prayer, to reverence, and to a deeper understanding of our Catholic faith.

-At the First Holy Communion Mass, I was especially moved by the role of mothers.
-It is through them that children are brought “to light”—both physically and spiritually—toward the Eucharist.
-In that sacred moment, I saw how Mary, our Mother, works through earthly mothers to guide her children to her Son.
+At the First Holy Communion Mass, I was especially moved by the role of mothers in the life of faith.
+It is through mothers that children are first “brought to light” and, so often, first taught to know, love, and seek God.
+They help lead their children toward the light of Christ and ultimately to the Eucharist, the source and summit of our faith.
+In that sacred moment, I was reminded of the Blessed Virgin Mary…I saw how Mary, our Mother, works through earthly mothers to guide her children to her Son.
 There is something profoundly tender in that reality: that she is always leading, always nurturing, always drawing us toward God.

-Throughout this weekend, I found myself in awe—of the beauty, the reverence, and the love that is instilled in us through our faith.
-Mary leads us in such humble ways: through prayer, through music, through art, through the Mass, through the Eucharist.
+Throughout this weekend, I found myself in awe of the beauty, the reverence, and the love that our faith instills in us.
+Mary leads us in such humble ways: through prayer, through music, through art, through the Mass, and always toward the Eucharist.
 All of it points to God.
+In all of this, I am reminded that May is not only a month dedicated to Mary; it is also an invitation to walk with her, to pray with her, and ultimately, to let her lead us to her Son.
+And she always does!

 Mariella